fstab/grok_exporter/CONFIG.md

 * `name` is the name of the metric.
 Metric names are described in the [Prometheus data model documentation].
 * `help` is a comment describing the metric.
 * `match` is the Grok expression.
 See the [Grok documentation] for more info.
 * `labels` is optional and can be used to partition the metric by Grok fields. `labels` contains a list of `grok_field_name`/`prometheus_label` pairs.
-In the example, the Grok field name `user` comes from the match expression `%{USER:user}`.
-The Prometheus field name is also called `user`, so the Prometheus label has the same name as the Grok field.
+In the example `match` pattern, we used `%{USER:user}` to define that the match for `%{USER}` will have the Grok field name `user`.
+In `labels`, we configured that the `grok_field_name: user` is mapped to the the `prometheus_label: user`, so the Prometheus label has the same name as the Grok field.
 However, it is common to use different names for the Grok field and the Prometheus label, because Prometheus has other naming conventions than Grok.
 The [Prometheus data model documentation] has more info on Prometheus label names.

 Output for the example log lines above: